Custom Credential Attributes

 • Your organization is on the Pro plan (the API does not return custom attributes for non-Pro orgs)

-• The certificate has at least one custom attribute value saved (edit the certificate to confirm)
+• The credential has at least one custom attribute value saved (edit the credential to confirm)

 • The attribute key in the verify response matches the category schema